angularjs-nvd3-directives/angularjs-nvd3-directives/discrete.bar.chart.md

         }
 </script>

-Creating and Configuring a Multi Bar Horizontal Chart
+Creating and Configuring a Discrete Bar Chart
 =========================

 ## How to create a basic chart